Tour de France 2017: Chris Froome wins yellow jersey for the fourth time

 When you look at the fight for the yellow jersey, the competition has rarely been closer.

-Until Kittel abandoned the green jersey competition was shaping up to be very tight and Barguil has animated so many of the mountain stages in his fight for he polka dot jersey.
+Until Kittel abandoned, the green jersey competition was shaping up to be very tight and Barguil has animated so many of the mountain stages in his fight for the polka dot jersey.
 So this Tour has been the most exciting for a while.

 With the tight margins involved, this has definitely been Chris Froome's toughest victory.

-He has never really been in a position at any point where he could relax and consider yellow in Paris a forgone conclusion.
+He has never really been in a position at any point where he could relax and consider yellow in Paris a foregone conclusion.

 Stage 15 - where Froome had to have a bike change while Bardet's team were trying to turn the screw - showed just how strong physically and mentally he has been at this year's Tour.